jrson83/bloodborne-isz-glitch-cure/README.md

 ## Introduction

 > **Note**
 >
-> On a jailbroken PS4, the Isz glitch cure can now be applied directly with [Apollo Save Tool](https://github.com/bucanero/apollo-ps4) using [Apollo Patches](https://github.com/bucanero/apollo-patches/pull/4).
+> The quick code has been updated in February 2024 with the help of foxyhooligans to ensure that a character who has not yet looted all unique Isz items can still loot them after applying the patch.
+For more info on the Quick Code see this [Gist](https://gist.github.com/jrson83/11263531d557603ad12b45b98d227502).
+For new info related flags, see the note in [Modify the savegame with a HexEditor like HxD](#3-modify-the-savegame-with-a-hexeditor-like-hxd).
+>
+> Also note that the new Quick Code has not been published to [Apollo Save Tool](https://github.com/bucanero/apollo-ps4) yet.
+I will update this info accordingly.
+>
-> Furthermore I created patches for [Guidance tier 3](https://www.bloodborne-wiki.com/2015/11/guidance.html) rune and [Revered Great One Coldblood](https://www.bloodborne-wiki.com/2017/05/revered-great-one-coldblood.html).
+> The [patches](https://github.com/bucanero/apollo-patches/pull/4) for [Guidance tier 3](https://www.bloodborne-wiki.com/2015/11/guidance.html) rune and [Revered Great One Coldblood](https://www.bloodborne-wiki.com/2017/05/revered-great-one-coldblood.html), can be applied directly with [Apollo Save Tool](https://github.com/bucanero/apollo-ps4) or using [Save Wizard](https://www.savewizard.net/).

 This guide is intended to help Bloodborne players access the cure to Isz Glitch, that was discovered, but not widely distributed.